th-nuernberg/kaldi-customization/api/README.md

 ### Clients

-The clients are moved to the destinations in `kaldi-customization/api/demo/api` and `kaldi-customization/server/web/src/frontend/projects/swagger-client/src`.
+The clients are moved to the destinations in `kaldi-customization/api/demo/api` and `kaldi-customization/server/web/src/frontend/projects/swagger-client/src` automatically.

 ### Server

 As previous mentioned, it is not possible to override the API server.
 A manual merge of the newly generated code from `out/server/opernapi_server` into the existing code in `kaldi-customization/server/api/src/openapi_server` is required.

-To have a look what changed the `python3 generator/diff.py` script can be executed to display the operation changes (diff of the `openapi.yaml` files) and the generated function call (diff of the `<tag>_controller.py` files).
+To have a look what changed, the `python3 generator/diff.py` script can be executed.
+It displays the operation changes (diff of the `openapi.yaml` files) and the generated function call changes (diff of the `<tag>_controller.py` files).

 *Nevertheless, it is highly recommended to use a merge tool to perform the API server update.*